-Each car stated out with 400 possible point s and deductions were then taken for incorrect or faulty components.
+Each car stated out with 400 possible points and deductions were then taken for incorrect or faulty components.
 Four judges, one for each category, examined every car in the concours and then they tabulated their scores.
 The car in each class with the highest number of points was then awarded the first place trophy.
 Each car entered received a certificate: gold for 350 or more points, silver for 300 or more, and bronze.
-To receive a first place award, a car must earn at least 350 points and all cars must have been entered in at least one driving event to compete in the concours.
-During judging, the owners were requested to remain with their cars during the inspection in case questions about any components arose.
+To receive a first place award, a car must have earned at least 350 points.
+All cars must have been entered in at least one driving event to compete in the concours and the owners were asked to remain with their cars during the judge's inspection in case questions about any components arose.
 Upon completion of the judging, stickers were attached to the car's windshield to indicate that the judging was complete.
 The results were then announced at the banquet.
-All of the concours results are located on page 31-2.
-This year's concours "Best of Show" award was presented to John and Elizabeth Reynolds of Houston Texas with a.
-1979 Spitfire 1500
+All of the concours results are located on pages 27-32.
+This year's concours "Best of Show" award was presented to John and Elizabeth Reynolds of Houston Texas with a 1979 Spitfire 1500 ollowing an hour or so of socializing, the staff at the Clock Tower began serving an excellent meal to the conventioneers who gathered to participate in the 2005 Vintage Triumph Register Banquet.
+A delicious meal was enjoyed by all those present after which VTR President Vern Brannon welcomed everyone before turning the microphone over to convention Chair Ann Buja, who in turn introduced her co-chairs, Sheri Pyle, Jack Billimack and Mike Mueller.
+The first of the evening's awards was presented by Jenny Pawlak who handed out craft, model, photo, and coloring trophies.
+Bill Pyle then presented the Funkhana awards.
+Jack Billimack took the stage to hand out TSD Rallye plaques before Jake Jacquet handed out the trophies for the Fun Run.
+Ernie Husmann was next to distribute Autocross awards.
+Guest speaker Tony Beadle was introduced by ISOA president Joe Pawlak, to give the keynote address.
+Jack Billimack, who presented sponsor trophies to the vendors who helped fiancne the convention, succeeded Tony.
+Mike Blonder announced the results of the Participant's Choice before turning the podium over to Darrel Floyd and

-Pictured: Left column [top to bottom]-Chief Judge Darrell Floyd explains judging criteria at Judge's Breakfast; Bill Lynn's beautiful TR2, l-r 1949 Triumph 2000 and 1950 Reknown.
-Center column [top to bottom]- TR4s; -TR6s; Concours Judges comparing notes; Right column [top to bottom]-Mark Moore's gorgeous TR4a; row of Stags; Best of Show- 1979 Spitfire 1500
+Pictured: Left column [top to bottom]-Chief Judge Darrell Floyd explains judging criteria at Judge's Breakfast; Bill Lynn's beautiful TR2, I-r 1949 Triumph 2000 and 1950 Reknown.
+Center column [top to bottom]- TR4s; -TR6s; Concours Judges comparing notes.
+Right column [top to bottom]-Mark Moore's gorgeous TR4A; row of Stags; Best of Show- 1979 Spitfire 1500 from Texas.